 “If the intent is to provide general statements about the effectiveness of homeopathy, then ‘no reliable evidence’ may not adequately reflect the research.
 For example, when a substantial proportion of small (but good quality) studies show significant differences, […] ‘no reliable evidence’ does not seem an accurate reflection of the body of evidence.”

-The FOI record shows that the HWC dealt with this feedback by changing the purpose of the evidence statements, from ‘informing‘ the community of the evidence (the purpose of the review, as framed in the original protocol) to, “advise members of the community about the effectiveness of homeopathy to support informed healthcare decisions/ choices“.
-This retrospective, change to the framing of the evidence statements, by giving it a more directive (‘advisory’) context, was a nuance that appeared to ‘solve the problem’ in the eyes of the NHMRC/HWC.
+The FOI record shows that the HWC dealt with the ACC feedback by changing the purpose of the evidence statements, from ‘informing‘ the community of the evidence (the purpose of the review, as framed in the original protocol) to, “advise members of the community about the effectiveness of homeopathy to support informed healthcare decisions/ choices“.

-The 9 July and 30 August ACC feedback was not disclosed, despite the NHMRC releasing a dedicated ‘Expert Review Comments’ document alongside the Information Paper .
+Neither the 9 July nor the 30 August 2013 ACC feedback was publicly disclosed, despite the NHMRC releasing a dedicated ‘Expert Review Comments’ document alongside the Information Paper .
 It had to be obtained through FOI [14, 17].

-The NHMRC ‘Expert Review Comments’ document also heavily redacted adverse feedback provided by another peer-reviewer in May 2014, after the draft report was released for public comment on 9 April 2014.
-This expert reviewer’s feedback was obtained through FOI and revealed similar concerns expressed to NHMRC that overlapped with that provided by the ACC.
+The NHMRC ‘Expert Review Comments’ document also heavily redacted adverse feedback provided by another expert peer-reviewer in May 2014, after the draft report was released for public comment on 9 April 2014.
+The expert reviewer’s feedback was also obtained through FOI, revealing concerns expressed to NHMRC that overlapped with that provided by the ACC.
 The reviewer’s feedback was also disregarded and withheld from the public eye.

-In the following expert reviewer’s feedback to NHMRC, the text highlighted in red represents text that the NHMRC selectively omitted from inclusion in its published ‘Expert Review Comments’ document :
+Following is the text of the expert reviewer’s feedback to NHMRC – the text highlighted in red represents text that the NHMRC selectively omitted from inclusion in its published ‘Expert Review Comments’ document :